 Hazards: Control measures already in place: Additional control measures required to reduce the risk: Who will complete?
 By when: Date completed: Direct & indirect transmission of the virus amongst individuals deemed to be at a higher risk of severe illness From 13 December 2021 office workers who can work from home should do so.
 Anyone who cannot work from home, such as those involved in the face to face provision of education, should continue to go to their place of work.
 School leaders are best placed to determine the workforce required to meet the needs of their pupils.
 School leaders will need to consider whether it is possible for specific staff undertaking certain roles to work from home without disrupting face to face education.
 In some circumstances, staff may have received personal advice from their specialist or clinician on additional precautions to take and they should continue to follow that advice.
-Whilst individual risk assessments are not required, employers are expected to discuss any concerns that people previously considered CEV may have.
-Employers should be able to explain the measures they have in place to keep staff safe at work.
-HT From 13 th Dec 21 onwards From 19 July, social distancing measures have ended in the workplace and it is no longer necessary for the government to instruct people to work from home.
+Whilst individual risk assessments are not required, employers are expected to discuss any concerns that people previously considered CEV may have. НТ From 13 th Dec 21 onwards

+Partnership Multi-Academy Trust Employers should be able to explain the measures they have in place to keep staff safe at work.
+From 19 July, social distancing measures have ended in the workplace and it is no longer necessary for the government to instruct people to work from home.
 CEV people, as a minimum, are advised to follow the same guidance as everyone else.
-Individuals at a higher risk of becoming seriously ill from COVID 19 may wish to think particularly carefully about additional precautions they might wish to continue to take.
-ALL Staff From 1 st Sept 21 onwards Those who are pregnant, as a minimum, should follow the same guidance on COVID-19 as everyone else (for example about testing or self-isolation), though some pregnant women may wish to take extra precautions.
-A risk assessment should be conducted for pregnant women.
-8
+Those who are pregnant, as a minimum, should follow the same guidance on COVID-19 as everyone else (for example about testing or self-isolation), though some pregnant women may wish to take extra precautions.
+UK government recommendation that all pregnant women should pay particular attention to social distancing measures and good hygiene and that this is particularly important at 28 weeks' pregnancy and beyond.
+This is also the case for pregnant women with underlying health conditions that place them at greater risk of severe illness from coronavirus (COVID-19).
+ALL Staff From 1st Sept 21 onwards Some people with particular characteristics (inc BAME) may be at comparatively increased risk from coronavirus - these staff can attend school and should follow the system of controls implemented in unvaccinated or not fully vaccinated, may choose to limit the close contact they have with those they do not usually meet with in order to reduce the risk of catching or spreading COVID-19, particularly if they are in the third trimester and when COVID-19 disease levels in the general community are high. this risk assessment.